in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ![Image](/images/full-stack-application-with-spring-boot-screenshot.png "Spring Boot Full Stack Application")

-Let's start with building the basic screen showing a listing of all courses.
+Let's start with building the course listing screen.

 To be able to do that, we need to
 - Create REST API for retrieving a list of courses.